mautic/mautic-wordpress/README.md

 [mauticform id="1"]
 ```

 Replace "1" with the form ID you want to load.
 To get the ID of the form, go to your Mautic, open the form detail and look at the URL.
 The ID is right there.
-For example in this URL: http://yourmautic.com/s/forms/view/3 the ID = 3.
+For example in this URL: http://yourmautic.com/s/forms/view/3 the ID is 3.

 ### Mautic Focus